okx/KIPs/docs/draft/KIP-10.md

 ## 2. Summary

-This KIP aims to provide a secure mobile wallet solution for OKExChain ecology.
+This KIP aims to provide a secure mobile wallet solution for OEC ecology.

 ## 3. Proposal

-ChainsGuard is going to provide an open source, secure, and convenient cold wallet mobile application to solve the needs of OKExChain eco-users to make transfer transactions and contract calls on the mobile side.
+ChainsGuard is going to provide an open source, secure, and convenient cold wallet mobile application to solve the needs of OEC eco-users to make transfer transactions and contract calls on the mobile side.
 The wallet app use Beijing ChainsGuard security components to protect users' assets.

 ## 4. Sources Code
 [chainsguard-wallet](https://github.com/i11m20n/chainsguard-wallet)